pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

 - Displays source information of workload.
 - If the workload was matched with a supply chain, the name of the supply chain is provided.
-- A table providing the name, status, health, and resulting resource for each step defined in the supply chain and/or delivery for the workload.
+- A table providing the name, status, health, and resulting resource for each step defined in the supply chain or delivery for the workload.
-- If there are any issues (errors or status messages) associated with any of the steps defined by the supply chain and/or delivery for the workload: the name and corresponding message and included in the `Messages` section.
+- If there are any issues, such as errors or status messages associated with any of the steps defined by the supply chain or delivery for the workload, the name and corresponding message are included in the `Messages` section.
-- Workload related resource information and status like services claims, related pods, knative services.
+- Workload related resource information and status like services claims, related pods, and Knative services.

 At the very end of the command output, a hint to follow up commands is also displayed.

->**Note** the `Supply Chain` and `Delivery` sections are included in the command output depending on whether those resources are present on the target cluster (e.g. If the target includes only build components, there would be no `Delivery` resources available and therefore the `Delivery` section would not be included in the command output).
+>**Note** The `Supply Chain` and `Delivery` sections are included in the command output depending on whether those resources are present on the target cluster, for example, if the target includes only build components, there is no `Delivery` resources available and therefore the `Delivery` section is not included in the command output.

 ```console
 # --namespace flag shorthand is -n